ehendrix23/aioharmony/README.rst

     - Fixed issue in sending commands to HUB wbe using XMPP protocol.
 0.2.2 Fixed:
     - Fixed further potential issue where on some OS's sockets would not be closed by now force closing them (merge from 0.1.13)
+    - Fixed listen parameter as it would just exit instead of continuously wait.

 TODO